MicrosoftDocs/azure-docs/articles/batch/batch-service-workflow-features.md

 ## Next steps

-* Learn about the [Batch APIs and tools](batch-apis-tools.md) available for building Batch solutions.
+- Learn about the [Batch APIs and tools](batch-apis-tools.md) available for building Batch solutions.
-* Learn the basics of developing a Batch-enabled application using the [Batch .NET client library](quick-run-dotnet.md) or [Python](quick-run-python.md).
+- Learn the basics of developing a Batch-enabled application using the [Batch .NET client library](quick-run-dotnet.md) or [Python](quick-run-python.md).
 These quickstarts guide you through a sample application that uses the Batch service to execute a workload on multiple compute nodes, and includes using Azure Storage for workload file staging and retrieval.
-* Download and install [Batch Explorer][https://azure.github.io/BatchExplorer/] for use while you develop your Batch solutions.
+- Download and install [Batch Explorer](https://azure.github.io/BatchExplorer/) for use while you develop your Batch solutions.
 Use Batch Explorer to help create, debug, and monitor Azure Batch applications.
-* See community resources including [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-batch), the [Batch Community repo](https://github.com/Azure/Batch), and the [Azure Batch forum][https://social.msdn.microsoft.com/Forums/en-US/home?forum=azurebatch] on MSDN.
+- See community resources including [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-batch), the [Batch Community repo](https://github.com/Azure/Batch), and the [Azure Batch forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=azurebatch).